ActuaryEmma/yolo/explanation.md

 - To run the playbook on our VM.
 Make sure you’re in the same directory as the Vagrantfile and playbook.yml file, and enter `vagrant provision`

 To  run the playbook : ` ansible-playbook playbook.yml`

+The playbook has 3 roles:
+ 1). git : This is to install git .
+Git is installed if you want to work on your project on your computer

+ 2). docker: This is to install docker and docker compose.This allow you to package your application in containers

+ 3). docker-compose: it installs/download the image and container of the application